 So we did.

 Favourites kind of speaks for itself, right?
 Add any ebook from your own library to your favourites.
 But there's a catch!
 You can only add a maximum of ten books.

 The list is short – but not too short!
 You really have to choose your absolute ten favourite ebooks.
 It’s ten because when you have unlimited favourites, everything's a favourite and nothing is.

-Add ebooks to your favourites by visiting the book's page while logged in and selecting 'Favourite'.
+Add ebooks to your favourites by visiting the book's page while logged in and clicking the star.
 As always, if you've made your Libreture library public, your Favourites list will be public too.
-It’s a nice thing to share too...
+It’s a nice thing to share...

 The Next 10 list is a way of planning your reading, by plotting out your next 10 ebooks to read in order.

 Add ebooks to your Next 10 list by selecting a slot from the dropdown list on each book page.
 Will you read this book before or after that book, what about the other book you want to read?

 Adding a book to a slot that's already filled will replace the current book.
 The dropdown list makes it easy to see what you've already added to your Next 10.

 As you read books, your list will update.
 Changing the status of a book in your Next 10 to Currently Reading will remove it from the list and move all subsequent books up a slot.
 Again, the Next 10 list is shareable and visible to others if you've made your library public.